Population and housing censuses by country: China

+Cyprus

+The British carried out seven censuses in Cyprus in total: six at ten-year intervals between 1881 and 1931, and the last in 1946.
+Following the establishment of the modern state, there have been seven more censuses: in 1960 (the year of establishment), 1973, 1976, 1982, 1992, 2001 and 2011.
+The Statistical Service of the Cypriot government counts from the first British census, i.e. the latest census, in 2011, is referred to as the 14th census.
+In Northern Cyprus there have been three censuses: in 1996, 2006 and 2011.
+All three have been a matter of controversy, both in the north and the south, and abroad.

 Hong Kong

 Census takes place every 10 years and by-census between two censuses by the Census and Statistics Department of Hong Kong.
 The last census was the 2021 Population Census in Hong Kong.

 India

 The decennial census of India is the primary source of information about the demographic characteristics of the population of India.
 The 2011 census is one of the largest censuses in the history of mankind.

 The first census in India in modern times was conducted in 1873.
 First regular census was started in 1881 by Lord Ripon.
 Since then, a population census has been carried out every 10 years.
 The latest census commenced on May 1, 2010.
 It will create a National Population Register with photographs and fingerprints of every resident.
 All usual residents of India will also be provided with their Unique ID numbers and National Identity Cards.

 The census is carried out by the office of the Registrar General and Census Commissioner of India, Delhi, an office in the Ministry of Home Affairs, Government of India, under the 1948 Census of India Act.
 The act gives Central Government many powers like to notify a date for Census, power to ask for the services of any citizen for census work.
 The law makes it compulsory for every citizen to answer the census questions truthfully.
 The Act provides penalties for giving false answers or not giving answers at all to the census questionnaire.
 One of the most important provisions of law is the guarantee for the maintenance of secrecy of the information collected at the census of each individual.
 The census records are not open to inspection and also not admissible in evidence.

 The census is conducted in two phases: first, house listing and house numbering phase and second, the actual population enumeration phase.
 The census is carried out by the canvassing method.
 In this method, each household is visited and the information is collected by specially trained enumerator.
 They collect data related to households e.g. number of members, water & electricity supply, ownership of land, vehicles, computers and other assets and services.
 In the second phase, total population is counted and statistics related to individuals are collected and saved into the governments hand.